Horizon-Private-Server/horizon-wiki/up-your-arsenal/bots.md

 2. How do I make the bot change team?
-- To make them change colors, you can use the "request team change" in staging
+- To make them change colors, you can use the "request team change" in staging.

 3. Why did the bot leave the game?
 - The CPUs will only stay in the game for 15 minutes once they enter staging (to prevent abuse).
-If it was earlier, please post in #uya-crash-logs on discord
+If it was earlier, please post in #uya-crash-logs on discord.

-4. It takes a long time to kick a bot from a game
+4. It takes a long time to kick a bot from a game!
-- Yeah it takes about 45 seconds
+- Yeah it takes about 45 seconds.